vincent2v/photobooth/Installation-on-Debian.md

 sudo chmod -x /usr/lib/gvfs/gvfs-gphoto2-volume-monitor
 ```

-Now you should restart your Raspberry Pi to apply those settings.
+Now you should restart your Raspberry Pi to apply those settings:
 ```
 reboot
 ```

 Please use the following to test if your Webserver is able to take pictures:
 ```
 sudo -u www-data gphoto2 --capture-image
 ```